kolenaIO/kolena/docs/metrics/diarization-error-rate.md

     doesn't exist in the ground truth diarization.
 Thus, our false alarm is equal to $3 + 1 = 4$ seconds.

 ??? example "Missed Detection"
-    Missed detection is the duration of speech classified as non-speech — analagous to a false negative in our diarizations.
+    Missed detection is the duration of speech classified as non-speech — analogous to a false negative in our diarization.
 Using the previous example, let's calculate our missed detection duration.

     ![Visualization](../assets/images/metrics-der-example1.png)